Code-Institute-Submissions/KrouTm-RockPaperScissorsLizardSpock_JuneResub/README.md

 <> index.html

 - In this one, it is possible to choose the number of moves, the third to test and make a joke, because if I were this site for the public, I would not have this option, as there is no space for three-digit numbers in the Scoreboard of the game.
+- The whole game design was inspired by mickey and its classic colors.

 <> Game.html